Double Robust Variance Estimation with Parametric Working Models: Discussion

-While consideration in this paper was limited to finite-dimensional parametric modeling approaches, machine learning approaches can also be used with doubly robust estimators \citep{KennedyJRSSB,van2011targeted,van2012targeted,van2018cv,balzer2023two}.
-Machine learning approaches allow for more complex functional forms for continuous covariates than fully parametric approaches and include higher order interaction terms that may not be included in investigator-specified parametric models, often leading to estimators that are more robust to model misspecification \citep{zivich2014machine}.
+While here consideration was limited to finite-dimensional parametric modeling approaches, machine learning approaches are commonly applied with doubly robust estimators.
+These approaches allow for more complex functional forms for continuous covariates than fully parametric approaches and include higher order interaction terms that may not be included in investigator-specified parametric models, often leading to estimators that are more robust to model misspecification \citep{zivich2014machine}.
 However, convergence of machine learning algorithms is typically slower and consistent variance estimation is more challenging than with parametric modeling approaches.
 Machine learning methods are typically not compatible with the estimating equations approach discussed in this paper, though alternative methods have been developed for doubly robust variance estimation in this context for TMLE estimators \citep{benkeser2017doubly}.

-In the example, the effect of anemia on birth weight among women with HIV was estimated by applying the three doubly robust methods to data from the IPOP randomized trial.
-Average birth weights if all women had anemia were estimated to be approximately 40g lower than birth weights if no women had anemia, though all 95\% CIs included zero.
-The analysis included 14 participants who experienced stillbirth.
-Because stillbirth is a competing outcome for live birth weight, future work could reexamine this problem using alternative approaches for competing events.